0XMohomiester/0XMohomiester/README.md

 ## Hello!
-I'm [Mohamed](https://twitter.com/0xMohomiester) This is my WriteUps for some interesting VulnHub machine, Hope you Guys to Enjoy
+I'm [Mohamed](https://twitter.com/0xMohomiester) This is my WriteUps for some interesting VulnHub machines, Hope you Guys to Enjoy

 ## [DRIFTINGBLUE:6 VULNHUB MACHINE](./drifting blues6.html)